 Use your passion for music to heal and serve people of all ages with various disabilities with a master’s degree in music therapy.
 One of the most respected music therapy programs in the nation, the Master of Music Therapy (MMT) from Loyola University New Orleans offers a rigorous and well-rounded curriculum, taught by faculty members who are leading researchers, writers, advocates, and clinical practitioners in the field.

-Loyola’s renowned MMT campus program is endorsed by the American Music Therapy Association (online program is pending AMTA approval) and consists of two tracks – a 36-credit hour traditional graduate degree for students who are already Board-Certified music therapists, and a 60-credit hour graduate and equivalency program for students who do not have a music therapy undergraduate degree and wish to become Board-Certified.
+Loyola’s online music therapy program is endorsed by the American Music Therapy Association and consists of two tracks – a 36-credit hour traditional graduate degree for students who are already Board-Certified music therapists, and a 60-credit hour graduate and equivalency program for students who do not have a music therapy undergraduate degree and wish to become Board-Certified.
 Students who are not Board-Certified will need to take additional courses, depending on their undergraduate degree and related experience, as well as participate in additional hours of fieldwork to prepare for Board Certification and master’s coursework.
 Non-certified students entering the program will likely need to complete one year of residency at Loyola.

 Music therapy master’s students will gain real-world experience through an internship program, as well as complete a thesis or scholarly project that demonstrates advanced clinical, supervisory, and methodological knowledge.
 This program is designed to give students the flexibility to study while maintaining personal and professional commitments.